 Grief comes in waves.
-You think you’re getting to the other side, and it hits you again.
+Just when you think you’re getting to the other side, it hits you again.
 That’s normal.
-Maybe you lost a long-time love and partner to death.
-Or a parent, sibling, or close friend recently died.
-Maybe you divorced or broke up with someone you deeply loved and you feel grief about a relationship that didn’t work.
+Maybe you lost a long-time love or partner to death.
+Or perhaps a parent, sibling, or close friend has recently died.

-But if you’re stuck in a rut of feeling hopelessly negative about life, believe you’ll never feel happy again, that your chances at love are over, that is not a part of normal grieving.
+You might feel lost in space, alone in the world, without any idea of how to go on.
+You’re struggling.
+That’s understandable.
+But if you’re stuck in a rut of feeling hopelessly negative about life, believing you’ll never feel happy again, that your chances at love are over, that is not a part of normal grieving.

-But, feeling hopeless doesn’t have to go on and on.
-In fact, it shouldn’t.
+What to do if your feelings of hopelessness won’t let go of you?
+You might try psychotherapy.
 If you get the help you need to work out old feelings that are getting in the way of grieving your recent loss, you can re-enter life again.
 This can actually help you grow.

 The Whys Of Feeling Hopeless

 “In an age of hope men looked up at the night sky and saw “the heavens.”
 In an age of hopelessness, they call it simply “space.” ― Peter Kreeft.

-Feelings of hopelessness that aren’t prolonged can be a part of grieving, but it is also part of clinical depression.
+Feelings of hopelessness that aren’t prolonged can be a part of normal grieving.
+Hopelessness is also part of clinical depression.
 In fact, it’s one major symptom.
-And, yes, depression and even hopelessness are part of the grieving process.
-But, if you’re stuck in hopelessness and can’t get out, that’s a different story.
+And, yes, depression and even feelings of hopelessness are part of the grieving process.

-This happens when you feel hopeless because of regrets, self-reproaches, from wishing you’d done things differently when you’re loved one was alive.
+This happens when your feelings of hopelessness focus on regrets, self-reproaches, and wishing you’d done things differently when you’re loved one was alive.
 Or when you blame yourself for “mistakes” that might have prevented a very sad breakup.
-And, especially when you just can’t let up on yourself.

-Mourning Versus Melancholia
+Mourning Versus Feelings of Hopelessness